Brandon-T/PyWallet/README.md

 # PyWallet
-A Python Module for Signing and verifying Apple Wallet Passbooks
+A Python Module for signing and verifying Apple Wallet Passbooks

 ````python